festlv/rioctrl-hw/README.md

 * breakouts/ditron-dc11-encoder: working as designed, tested with Ditron DC11 encoder with RS422 output option.
 * breakouts/rj45-screw-terminals: working as designed.
 * breakouts/lichuan-lc10: step/dir/enable working as designed, GPIOs not tested yet.

+## Known issues

+* External override for slot enable is slow to turn off stepdir enable signals.
+Need to scope this a bit, but it's either due to U14 output being tri-stated or the capacitance of +24V_EN lines powering the enable signals for some additional time.
 # Pretty images

 ### rioctrl-controller